, Crush Procrastination! There is a better way to set goals!

 - Journal every day – 2 times a day – in the am and at the end of your day.
 Write down the emotions regarding the process.
 Log your food and exercise that you did.

 - Each day that you succeed at eating healthy and exercising – Journal it!
 Celebrate!
-If you fail a little or a lot, journal those feelings and recommit to succeeding tomorrow.
+If you fail a little or a lot, journal those feelings and recommit to achieving it tomorrow.

 Step 5 – Review and Align – Daily